Foo-x/react-tea/README.md

 [The Elm Architecture · An Introduction to Elm](https://guide.elm-lang.org/architecture/)

 This library introduces The Elm Architecture (TEA) to React components.
-The difference from the original TEA are that:
+The differences from the original TEA are that:

 - it is applied to each component, not to the entire app.
     - This allows you to partially introduce the library to your app.